jcward/haxe-overload/README.md

 ## Terminology

-Let's use the simple phrase "tools class" to mean, a class with (zero or more) overloaded extension methods, meant to be used as a static extension.
+Let's use the simple phrase "tools class" to mean, a class with (zero or more) overloaded methods, intended to be used as a static extension.

 ## Requirements